 Spofforth Castle is located in the pretty village of Spofforth that was first mentioned in the Domesday Book in 1086.
 The village is just 6 miles away from the elegant spa town of Harrogate in North Yorkshire, England.

 How old is Spofforth Castle?

 Spofforth Castle dates back to the 11th century when it was recorded as a fortified manor house.
-It was built by William de Percy, one of the favourites of King William I (William the Conqueror) who gave de Percy 86 Lordships in Yorkshire.
-Spofforth was the place that William de Percy chose as his headquarters.
+The castle was built by William de Percy, one of the favourites of King William I (William the Conqueror): de Percy chose Spofforth Castle as his headquarters.

 Why was Spofforth Castle built?

-The de Percy family lived as feudal barons in the castle at Spofforth for over 300 years, before Henry Baron Percy was killed at the Battle of Bramham Moor (1408), in rebellion against King Henry IV.
-The castle and estates became the property of the Sheriff of Yorkshire.
+The de Percy family lived as feudal barons in the castle at Spofforth for over 300 years before Henry Baron Percy was killed at the Battle of Bramham Moor (1408), in rebellion against King Henry IV and the castle and estates became the property of the Sheriff of Yorkshire.

-The castle’s fortunes declined further when it was plundered and defaced during the Civil War between Henry VI, and Edward IV, which lead to the long War of the Roses.
+The castle’s fortunes declined further when it was plundered and defaced during the Civil War between Henry VI and Edward IV, which led to the long War of the Roses.